 Filling out a European accident claim form – Making a claim

 Many people choose to seek professional help with filling out a European accident claim form and with making a claim for compensation.
 One company with a great deal of experience over 10 years of making claims for European accidents is Accident Advice Helpline.
-You can even contact us whilst you are still in Europe because our helpline is open 24-hours a day and seven days a week.
-They will give you all the advice and support that you need at this difficult time and allocate a European claims specialist personal injury lawyer to your case.Open Claim Calculator
+You can even contact us whilst you are still in Europe if you want to.
+We will give you all the advice and support that you need at this difficult time and allocate a European claims specialist personal injury lawyer to your case.Open Claim Calculator

 Our helpline numbers are 0800 689 0500 if you are using a landline, or 0333 500 0993 if you are calling from a mobile.